LOVE DEMANDS CARE FOR OUR CHILDREN

 - A Children’s Worship Area in the back, available throughout the service, stocked with crayons, coloring books, toys, a small table and chairs, and ever-changing options for activities that link to the current service and lectionary readings.

-That said, we understand that small children or children with special needs and abilities may be distracted and distracting during the service, so we also offer a nursery in the lower level, staffed by caring and trained care providers, open to children from birth to five years.
+That said, we understand that small children or children with special needs and abilities may be distracted and distracting during the service, so we also offer a nursery in the lower level.
+Once Covid vaccinations are available to under-5s, we anticipate offering nursery care.
 The nursery provides more toys and fun, some structured activities, and napping areas.

 First-through-fifth graders are also welcome to remain with their parents in the main service, or they may like to go to Children’s Church, which dismisses right after the Children’s Moment in the main sanctuary.
 Children’s Church is held in Cowan Chapel during the school year, and seeks both to provide faith development direction for children, and also to prepare them for the experience of adult services as they grow older.